SymphonicTanning/EarlyCovid/README.md

 petri dish.

 Now, months later, every single RCT or clinical study using Ivermectin in human patients has succeeded.
 Massive doses are not required.
-It works in mild, moderate, and severe cases, as well as post-exposure prophylaxis, although not solely as an antiviral.
+It appears to work in mild, moderate, and severe cases, as well as post-exposure prophylaxis, although not solely as an antiviral.
 It has immunomodulatory and anti-inflammatory effects, including supporting the action of T-cells to fight infection.
 Ivermectin has a long half-life,